vooze/arc-black-ubuntu/README.md

-# Arc Darker Ubuntu
+# Arc Black Ubuntu

-Not really a coder, but this is my attempt at making the arc-theme at bit more unity-friendly.
+This is my attempt at making the arc-theme at bit more unity-friendly, with (in my opinon) better colors.

 This theme is build with GTK3.18 in mind, so it's for Ubuntu unity 16.04 ONLY. - If you dont like OSX icons,  you  can use the orignals with theme noOSX.